Learning ECG Signal Features Without Backpropagation Using Linear Laws: Employed Datasets

+For this study, the VPNet dataset was further divided into three parts: $40\%$ of the training set was allocated for training, and the remaining $60\%$ was designated as a validation set, primarily used to tune the hyperparameters of various classifiers.
+The original test set remained unchanged and was solely used to evaluate classification accuracy.

-The samples in the dataset are processed in a standard way \citep{ECG_data_analysis_book1,ECG_data_analysis_book2, ECG_data_analysis_paper2}.
-First, a low-pass filter with a $20$ Hz cutoff frequency and a high-pass filter with a $0.5$ Hz cutoff frequency are used to remove the noise and baseline shift from the samples.
-Then, the signals are standardized so they have a zero mean, and they are normalized with their maximum value.
-The QRS peaks are identified in these samples and cut off so that at an end, there are 30 datapoint-long samples that are centered on the QRS complex peak.
-This means that when determining the dimensions of $Y_{ki}$ in Eq. \eqref{eq:augmented_Y}, $L=30$ This process can always create a standard input from any signal and makes the algorithm less sensitive to the format in which the samples are given.
+\begin{sloppypar} The samples in the dataset were processed using standard procedures \citep{ECG_data_analysis_book1,ECG_data_analysis_book2,ECG_data_analysis_paper2}.
+Initially, low-pass and high-pass filters with cutoff frequencies of $20$ Hz and $0.5$ Hz, respectively, were applied to remove noise and baseline shifts.
+Subsequently, the signals were standardized to have a zero mean and normalized by their maximum value.
+The QRS peaks were identified, and each sample was segmented to include 30 data points centered on the QRS complex peak, corresponding to $L=30$ in Eq.~\eqref{eq:augmented_Y}. \end{sloppypar}